rkiel/npm-webpack-config-helper/README.md

 #### entry ( _bundle_ , _path_ )

-Override the default entry point.
+Add a named entry point.
+The first use of `entry` will override the default named entry point `bundle` to path `./src/index.js`.
+Additional uses of `entry` add additional named entry points.
 For example,

 ```javascript
 function buildConfig(config) {